Ryo-N7/Ryo-N7.github.io/_posts/2017-10-22-thrice-part-3.md

 title: "Thrice Part 3: Sentiment Analysis: Emotions in Lyrics!"
 ---

-In Part 3 we get into the core element of our analysis, investigating the various sentiments behind Thrice's lyrics!
+In Part 3 we get into the core element of our analysis, investigating the various sentiments and emotions expressed in Thrice's lyrics!

-Using the three lexicons included with the `tidytext` package, **NRC**, **Bing**, and **AFINN** we can categorize our tokenized lyrics dataset and then perform a variety of transformations and manipulations to create some visualizations and tables!
+Using the three sentiment lexicons included with the `tidytext` package, **NRC**, **Bing**, and **AFINN** we can categorize our **tokenized** lyrics data set and then perform a variety of transformations and manipulations to create some visualizations!

 ``` r
 library(tidyverse)   # tidyr, dplyr, ggplot2